 Ref: Mothering the Mother by Klaus, Kennell and Klaus 1993

 Having a doula present at your birth can give you peace of mind that someone is there for you, who knows you, your hopes and fears, who can advocate for you and support you, who believes in your ability to birth your baby and who can act as a bridge between you and your medical caregivers if necessary.

 What do I offer you?

-- provide continuous emotional and physical support for you throughout your labour and birth.
+We have a range of birth doula packages, depending on what you feel you need.
+All include meetings before and after the birth, as well as being on call from 37-42 weeks, and being present at the birth itself.
+During the labour, I am there to provide continuous emotional and physical support for you.
 There are no shift changes for a doula - I will be there for as long as you need me!
 Examples of this support include: